trivoallan/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 **Verify Course Settings**

-* Verify the course start date and time in Studio.
+* Check the course start date and time in Studio.
 See :ref:`Set Important Dates for Your Course`.
-* Verify the grading policy, and set a grace period for homewark assignment due dates.
+* Review the grading policy, and set a grace period for homework assignment due dates.
 See :ref:`Establish a Grading Policy`.